KRS-dev/Reproducing-PSMNet/README.md

 After this disappointment we dove into the code to find any mistakes.
-Little did we know there were other reprodrucer that had the same problem.
+Little did we know there were other reprodrucers that had the same problem.

 ## 1.17 factor